tadeusz-tomczak/tilb/README.md

 ```
 launches lid-driven cavity simulation.

 Simulations script contain commented sets of different settings, for details please consult the source code (I hope it is self-explaining).
-Each simulation has the main function ``simulate()``, which builds case and launches computational engine.
+Each simulation has the main function ``simulate()``, which builds the case and launches computational engine.
 At the end of simulation, file ``out.vts`` is generated, which can be further processed with [ParaView](https://www.paraview.org/).